-Local rock group Renegade Sons returns to entertain the crowd, and the event includes a cash bar, light appetizers and free craft beer from Vail Brewing Company and Crazy Mountain Brewing Company.
+Local rock group Renegade Sons returns to entertain the crowd, and the event includes light appetizers, a cash bar, and free craft beer donated by Vail Brewing Company and Crazy Mountain Brewing Company.
 Attendees will have a chance to mingle with Buddy Mentors staff and current program participants.
 New this year is the recognition of three community supporters.
-Yvonne Jacobs, Bright Future board member and senior buddy since 2011, is our Exemplary Senior Buddy.
-Slifer Smith & Frampton Real Estate is Outstanding Corporate Supporter.
-Cheryl Jensen is Friend of the Buddy Mentors Program for her continued support and organization of our annual Buddy Mentors holiday party.
+Yvonne Jacobs is Exemplary Senior Buddy, Cheryl Jensen is Friend of the Buddy Mentors Program, and Slifer Smith & Frampton Real Estate is Outstanding Corporate Supporter.

 In addition to being a long-time senior buddy, Yvonne Jacobs is a Bright Future board member.
 Jacobs and her buddy match, Lexus, have been paired since 2011, and the Jacobs family treats Lexus as one of its own.
 “As a family, we’re just so grateful that she is part of our lives,” said Jacobs.
 “For my kids to know her I think has been a really good thing.
 For Lexus to see this is a normal life for a teenager in the valley, has been a really good thing.
 My kids are always thinking of Lexus.”